Homemade Naan

 While both types of bread are in the “flatbread” family, they hail from different regions of the world, their dough is comprised of different ingredients, and they are cooked using different methods.

-Naan is a traditional flatbread made in South and Central Asian countries, while pita bread is eaten in the Mediterranean and the Middle East.
-Pita is made with a very simple dough, using just flour, salt, yeast, and olive oil, while naan dough has ingredients like yogurt and egg that make it a little more tender and fluffy.
+Naan is a traditional flatbread made in South and Central Asian countries and is made with yogurt and egg which make it a little more tender and fluffy.
+It is traditionally cooked in a clay tandoor oven, which helps produce the bubbled texture.

-Pretty much anything.
-You can eat naan alongside a meal to sop up gravies or dip into sauces, use it to make flatbread “wrap” sandwiches, top it with tomato sauce and cheese for a quick naan pizza, use it in place of tortillas for quesadillas.
+Naan goes great with pretty much anything.
+You can eat naan alongside a meal to sop up gravies or dip it into sauces, use it to make flatbread “wrap” sandwiches, top it with tomato sauce and cheese for a quick naan pizza, or use it in place of tortillas for quesadillas.
 Here are some of my favorite ways to eat naan:

-After cooking the naan, make sure to let it cool completely to prevent condensation.
-Once cooled, keep your naan in a gallon-sized zip top bag.
+After cooking this naan recipe, make sure to let it cool completely to prevent condensation.
+Once cooled, keep your naan in a gallon-sized zip-top bag.
 The naan will last 1-2 days at room temperature, or about 4-5 days in the refrigerator.
 You can also freeze naan for longer storage.

-Because this recipe makes more than one person can eat in a few days, I always end up freezing at least some.
-To freeze your naan, first let it cool completely at room temperature, then transfer to a zip-top freezer bag, label and date it, then toss it in the freezer.
+To freeze your naan, first let it cool completely at room temperature, then transfer it to a zip-top freezer bag, label and date it, then toss it in the freezer.
 Try to use up your frozen naan within a few months.
 Frozen naan bread thaws quickly at room temperature.

 How to Make Garlic Naan

-It’s really easy to transform the classic naan recipe below into a garlic flavored naan.
-Simply add about ½ tsp of garlic powder in with the flour and salt, and then after cooking the naan you’ll want to brush it with some fresh garlic butter.
-To make the garlic butter, mince a couple cloves of garlic and then stir them into a few tablespoons of melted butter.
+It’s really easy to transform the classic naan recipe below into garlic-flavored naan.
+Simply add about ½ tsp of garlic powder in with the flour and salt, and then after cooking the naan, you’ll want to brush it with some fresh garlic butter.
+To make the garlic butter, mince a couple of cloves of garlic and then stir them into a few tablespoons of melted butter.

 Share this recipe